DAReHub/WeatherGenerator/README.md

 # Status
 While these scripts are a straight forward implementation of the framework mentioned above, efforts will be directed in the future to consolidate these scripts to a python package.

+# Acknowledgements
+This work is supported by funding grants from - [National Hub for Decarbonised, Adaptable, and Resilient Transport Infrastructures](url) and [Climate Co-Centre](url).